jetbrains-academy/Python-Libraries-NumPy/NumPy/Array Basics/Broadcasting/task.md

-A frequent situation is that we have a smaller array and a larger array, and we need to use the smaller one multiple times to perform some operation (for example, add the elements) on the larger one.
+A frequent situation is that we have a smaller array and a larger array and we need to use the smaller one to perform some operation (for example, adding elements) on the larger one multiple times.

 The term [broadcasting](https://numpy.org/doc/stable/user/basics.broadcasting.html) describes how NumPy treats arrays with different shapes during arithmetic operations.
-She smaller array is “broadcast” across the larger array so that they have compatible shapes.
+The smaller array is “broadcast” across the larger array so that they have compatible shapes.

 Suppose that we want to add a constant vector